Astrophysics Group Members & Collaborators

 Connor carried out his MSc at ISSA on automating measurements of the Night Sky Brightness under the supervision of Prof. Joseph Caruana and Dr. Alessio Magro.
 Currently he is reading for his PhD at ISSA working with simulations and JWST data under the supervision of Prof. Joseph Caruana, Prof. Stephen Wilkins (University of Sussex), and Prof. Kristian Zarb Adami.

-Prof. Victor Debattista // Collaborator at UCLan
+Prof. Victor Debattista // Collaborator

-We closely collaborate with the research group of Prof Victor Debattista at the University of Central Lancashire.
+We closely collaborate with the research group of Prof Victor Debattista at the University of Lancashire.
 Click here to visit the website of Prof Debattista’s group.

-Ryan Vella // Collaborator at Max Planck Institute for Chemistry
+Dr Ryan Vella // Collaborator at ETH Zurich

 David Attard worked in galactic dynamics and is currently pursuing postgraduate studies in astrophysics at the University of Sussex.